treelover28/leetcode-algorithms-problems/392_isSubsequence/readMe.md

 * __O(n + m)__ where n = length of s and m = length of t

  ### Elegant-solution
+* Also, uses a for-loop that iterate over each character in s
-* My elegant solution uses String method indexOf(String substring, int fromIndex) to search for the character in c.
+* Uses String method indexOf(String substring, int fromIndex) to search for the current character in t.
 * When the character is found in t, I update the pointer currentIndexT to hold the current index of that matched character.
-* I repeat the search for the next character in s using indexOf() method but this time from the last IndextT + 1
+* I repeat the search for the next character in s using indexOf() method but this time from the last IndextT + 1.
+* if indexOf() returns -1, it means the character is not found.
+Return false.

 My elegant solution beats:
 * 100.00 % all Java submissions running-time wise.